-If you only pay part of the loan, have a late payment, or don't pay it back, you could end up paying additional fees and face collections.
-If you think that you may miss a payment, you should immediately contact the lender directly using the contact information they've provided.
-Please remember to use short term loans responsibly and accept the loan offer only if you're confident in your ability to repay based on the lender's terms.
-If you think you may miss a payment, please contact the lender with the contact information they sent you with your loan offer.
+If you only pay part of the loan, have a late payment, or don’t pay it back, you could end up paying additional fees and face collections.
+If you think that you may miss a payment, you should immediately contact your lender directly using the contact information they’ve provided.
+Please remember to use short term loans responsibly and accept the loan offer only if you’re confident in your ability to repay based on the lender’s terms.
 Learn more about late or missed payments on our loan fees and repayment page.

 I haven’t received an email response about my loan?
 What do I do?

-Sometimes email can land in your "Junk Email" or "Spam" folder – check there first to see if you've received an email from us.
-If you can't find it there, you can email us at email@example.com and we will try to respond as quickly as possible.
+Sometimes email can land in your “Junk Email” or “Spam” folder - check there first to see if you’ve received an email from us or your lender.
+If you can’t find it there, you can email us at email@example.com and we will try to respond as quickly as possible.

-If MoneyMutual isn't a lender, why should I use your service?
+If MoneyMutual isn’t a lender, why should I use your web site?

 I am self-employed.
 Can I still get a loan?

-You may still qualify if you're self-employed.
+A lender may still offer you a loan if you’re self-employed.
 If you make at least $800 a month, and meet other lender requirements, you may be able to get a loan.
 Other conditions may apply and will vary from lender to lender.
-When we ask for your Employer information in our form, please give us the legal name of your corporate entity and the main phone number of the business.
+When asked for your employer information, please provide the legal name of your corporate entity and the main phone number of the business.